 The professionals below hold licenses such as licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), or licensed social worker (LSW), which allow them to offer online therapy services in Blacksburg, Virginia.
 You can read their profiles to learn more about their background, specialties, licensing information, as well as reviews from former and current clients.

-I am licensed in Virginia with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
-I believe that you are the expert of your story and your time is valuable.
-Together we will highlight your many strengths and promote them to assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+I am licensed in New Jersey and Virginia with 21 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & trauma and abuse.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 Find a therapist serving clients in Virginia

 Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
-Be sure to narrow your search for therapists in Blacksburg that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.
+Be sure to narrow your search for therapists in Blacksburg that can offer psychodynamic therapy, cognitive-behavioral therapy (CBT), therapeutic talk therapy, group therapy, marriage and family therapy for individuals or couples, or couples therapy depending on your needs.

 Licensed therapists & mental health professionals available through BetterHelp's online platform

-Mental health therapists in Blacksburg available through BetterHelp are accredited to help individuals and couples.
+Mental health therapists in Blacksburg available through BetterHelp are accredited as psychologists to help individuals and couples.
 Blacksburg therapists' credentials can include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, Blacksburg therapists are trained in any type of therapy in the Blacksburg region and in the state of Virginia.

-How a therapist can help you destress, manage your emotions, and guide you towards the life you want
+How can a therapist help you destress, manage your emotions, and guide you towards the life you want?

 Therapists in Blacksburg can help clients in improving healthy relationships, communication skills, working through life transitions, couples challenges, managing a mood disorder, improving coping skills, self help tips, offer life coaching, family life, or change in negative thinking patterns.
 A therapist in Blacksburg may also provide a safe place and validation for clients experiencing emotional pain, or that simply want a psychological assessment.